MISTOM/alx-vim-config/README.md

 ```

 Hit **q** after installation is done to close installation tab and use vim as you wish.

-Edit your .gitconfig to use and replace username and email with your respective username and emails

 ## Congratulations!!!
 All plugins are now installed and your vim is now a full-fledged IDE